 How often do I need to stay in contact?
 Am I pushing too much?
 A successful follow up requires a well-timed sequence that builds upon the momentum generated during the meeting.
 Wining and dining Don Draper style isn’t probably needed, and remote channels can be equally effective.
 The key is to stay on top of what’s happening at the prospect company.
 And for that, following trigger events is a very simple strategy.
 A trigger event gives you a good reason and angle to approach.
 With a sales intelligence tool in your arsenal, you’ll get notified of these events as they happen.

 Like streaming music compared to playing vinyl records, using an e-signature isn’t as solemn as signing a piece of rugged white paper with a fountain pen.
 It does the work.
 Electronic signatures increase contract speed, enhances security, and lowers transaction costs.

 Pro tip: If your client is new to e-signatures, schedule a call with your prospect to go through the contract and platform together.

-Remotely or not, a sales cycle doesn’t end until you evaluate what went right and what went wrong.
+Whether you're working from home and remote selling or not, a sales cycle doesn’t end until you evaluate what went right and what went wrong.
 Like prospecting, evaluation should part of your routine, so you can iterate and improve.
 Commit to track and measure every customer interaction you have, and write everything on your CRM or a spreadsheet like this one.